kljr/SpringboardVM/README.md

 scripts will make it easy to switch among different Springboard versions you may want to test.
-You can also delete the sb_testing directory, run `scripts/make-sb.sh` to install a completely new Springboard version, then run `vagrant provision` to recreate the settings.php file.
+You can also delete the sb_testing directory, run `scripts/make-sb.sh` to install a completely new Springboard version, then run `scripts/apache-provision` to recreate the settings.php file.

 A port has been forwarded from the guest's 3306 port to the host's 3334 port.
 If port 3334 is already in use, edit the port in `config/Vagranfile.local`